Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

 personal privacy could be threatened by release of information about blood relations.

 The new European Data Protection Regulation (GDPR), which is in effect since May, 2018, was designed to address some of the challenges.
-In addition to ensuring lawful data collection practices, GDP pushes for purpose limitation and data minimisation.
+In addition to ensuring lawful data collection practices, GDPR pushes for purpose limitation and data minimisation.
 This principle requires organisations to clearly state for what purpose personal data is collected, to collect the data only for the time needed to complete the purpose, and to collect only those personal data that is needed to achieve the specified processing purposes.
 In the U.S. the California Consumer Privacy Act (CCPA) is in effect since January 2020, and here too companies have now have time limits to process customer data.

 However, GDPR and other regulations of this type, still rely on traditional regulatory tools for managing privacy, which is notice, and consent.
 Both have failed to provide a viable market mechanism allowing a form of self-regulation governing industry data collection.
 Going forward, a more nuanced assessment of tradeoffs in the big data context, moving away from individualized assessments of the costs of privacy violations,